Uber, Lyft & Ridesharing

 Seattle has many bicycle paths and is user friendly for bicyclists (as long as you don't mind a few challenging hills!).
 The path along the waterfront is flat and provides a great opportunity to get in a nice bicycle ride along with the game.
-Safeco Field has secured parking for over 150 bicycles in the Safeco Field Garage located on Edgar Martinez Drive east of Occidental Avenue.
+T-Mobile Park has secured parking for over 150 bicycles in the Mariners Garage located on Edgar Martinez Drive east of Occidental Avenue.
 There is no charge for bicycle parking.
 Additional bicycle racks are available next to the garage on the west plaza and on the Centerfield Gate Plaza on the north side of the stairs.
 Bicyclists are advised to avoid chaining bicycles to parking meters, trees or other objects that might impede the very heavy pedestrian and vehicle traffic around the ballpark.
 Bicycles blocking, walkways, stairways, elevators, sidewalks or building entrances are subject to immediate removal by the Seattle Police Department.

 Limousines cannot be accommodated in the garage but may purchase parking in the charter bus parking area by calling 206-346-4001 at least 10 business days in advance.
 There are no limousine waiting areas near the ballpark.